Praise: The Simplest Secret To Success

 Reducing Fear Increases Depth of Hypnosis

-Every well-trained hypnotherapist or hypnotist knows that fear usually impedes hypnosis.
+Every well-trained hypnotist knows that fear usually impedes hypnosis.
 This is why we do a pre-talk before we begin working with a new client.
 The more successful we are at removing fear, especially regarding hypnosis, the better the session will go.

 Criticism Makes Clients Nervous and Nervousness Equals Fear